bobsmithliu/COMMdoc/docs/server.md

 ---

 # Server
 Server is one of the functions in Discord.
 Server is needed for multi-user text chatting and voice chatting.
 Creating a server will enable you to use its Text Channel and Voice Channel features, which is also covered in the this document!
+The following instruction will teach you how to:

+- Create a server
+- Customize a server

 {: .no_toc }

 ## Table of contents